Financing Available! We have financing options available for your next project. Learn more →

 Contact us today to schedule your free consultation and take the first step toward your custom concrete footer.

-Ready to Start Your
+Ready to Move Forward With Your

 Concrete Footer Oak Ridge TN Project?

-Understand What Concrete Footer Is and Why It Matters for Your Foundation
+What a Concrete Footer Is and Why It Matters for Your Foundation

-A properly sized concrete base carries and spreads a building's weight so posts and walls stay stable as time goes on.
+A properly sized concrete base distributes a building's weight so posts and walls can stay stable over the long run.

 In simple terms, a footing is a wider concrete pad set below a post or wall.
 It adds bearing area so the foundation is less likely to settle in an uneven way.